joeferraro/MavensMate-VisualStudioCode/README.md

 # MavensMate for VS Code
-[MavensMate](http://mavensmate.com/) plugin for the Visual Studio Code editor

-#MavensMate for VS Code

-MavensMate for VS Code is a plugin that aims to replicate the functionality of the Eclipse-based Force.com IDE.
-Its goal is to allow developers to work inside Sublime Text for all their Force.com-related tasks.
+[MavensMate](http://mavensmate.com/) plugin for the Visual Studio Code editor that aims to replicate the functionality of the Eclipse-based Salesforce IDE.
+Its goal is to allow developers to work inside Sublime Text for all their Salesforce-related tasks.

 * Create & Edit Salesforce.com projects with specific package metadata
 * Create & compile Apex Classes, Apex Trigger, Visualforce Pages, Visualforce Components